 Checklist: Starting a Sole Proprietorship

-If you are thinking of starting a business as a sole proprietor, below is a checklist of steps to take before you open for business.
-Keep in mind that your sole proprietorship's start-up requirements might vary from the list below, depending on the specific type of business you are in, and where your business is located.
+Starting a sole proprietorship is relatively easy, but you want to make sure you do it both properly and effectively.
+The following checklist highlights the main steps in starting a sole proprietorship.
+Keep in mind that your own start-up requirements might vary from the list below, depending on the specific type of business you are in, where your business is located, and other factors.

-A sole proprietorship offers the least amount of complication in terms of start-up requirements for the different business organizations (i.e. corporation, partnership, etc.) But, to ensure that your new sole proprietorship covers all legal bases and has the best chance for success before opening for business, you may wish to consult an experienced business attorney.
-Click here to learn more.
+A sole proprietorship offers the least amount of complication in terms of start-up requirements for the different business organizations (i.e. corporation, partnership, etc.).
+But at the same time, sole proprietors are exposed to personal liability for debts and court judgments.
+To ensure that your new sole proprietorship covers all legal bases and has the best chance for success before opening for business, you should consider speaking with a business organizations attorney.